j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 ### An Initial Search for ‚AUv3'

 This extract was created with AudioApp Researcher Pro - 2026-07-11 06:16:03 +0000.
+Note: The list is sorted by the latest update or release date.
+Please note that due to Apple's insufficient search API, it is not easy to create a complete list of available AudioUnits.

 | Icon | App Name | Price | AppStore Link |
 | --- | --- | --- | --- |